By Barbara & Bill Schaffer

 The 2019 Hyundai Sonata is available in six trim levels including SE, SEL, Sport, Limited, Limited 2.0T and Eco.
 Pricing ranges from $23,420, including the destination charge for the SE up to $33,020 for the Limited 2.0T.
 The Eco is priced just $350 more than the SE.
 There are no options, other than after market-style accessories on the Limited.
 There is also a Hybrid Sonata that has a starting price of $26,385.

 In addition to being an outstanding value, Hyundai sweetens the deal with the America’s best Warranty, which Hyundai has offered on all their vehicles since 1999.
 The warranty includes a 10-Year/100,000-mile Powertrain Warranty, 5-Year/60,000 New Vehicle Limited Warranty and a 5-Year/Unlimited 24-hour Roadside Assistance program.
 They also have a complimentary 3-year subscription to the Hyundai Blue Link connected car service with remote, navigation, safety, security, maintenance and convenience features.
+If you have an extended warranty, you may look for a mechanic for extended warranty cars to save on repair costs.

 The Hyundai Sonata is a good choice in the field of mid-size heavy hitters and it comes out to be one of the best values.